Lissy93/twitter-sentiment-visualisation/docs/installation-instructions.md

 One final step which must be done before the project can be run, is staring MongoDB.
 Have a look at the guide on the official MongoDB page for how to start MongoDB: http://docs.mongodb.org/master/tutorial/getting-started-with-the-mongo-shell/

-You will need to start MongoDb in a seperate window, for Windows you can do something like this: `cd C:\Program Files\MongoDB\Server\3.0\bin` and then `mongod --dbpath C:\Users\YOUR_NAME\Documents\mongodb`
+You will need to start MongoDb in a separate window, for Windows you can do something like this: `cd C:\Program Files\MongoDB\Server\3.0\bin` and then `mongod --dbpath C:\Users\YOUR_NAME\Documents\mongodb`

 ## Running
 Now that everything is set up and working, we can run the project!

-Ensure the MongoDb instace is still open in another command line windows, and run the following in the TSV directory: `npm start`
+Ensure the MongoDb instance is still open in another command line windows, and run the following in the TSV directory: `npm start`

 Then in your web browser head over to:  http://localhost:8080

 ## Summary
 Install Node.js, MongoDB and git.
-Then run the following commands in series, modifiying where necissary.
+Then run the following commands in series, modifying where necessary.
 ```
-npm install gulp bower -g   # Install Gulp and Bower globaly
+npm install gulp bower -g   # Install Gulp and Bower global
 git clone https://github.com/Lissy93/twitter- sentiment-visualisation.git # Clone the repo
-cd twitter-sent iment-visualisation # Navigate into the directory
+cd twitter-sentiment-visualisation # Navigate into the directory
-npm install # Download node module dependancies
+npm install # Download node module dependencies
-bower install # Download frontend libaries and frameworks
+bower install # Download frontend libraries and frameworks
 npm run config # Generate configuration files
 ## enter your API keys in config\src\keys.coffee
 npm run build # Build the project